 with your actual Figma API access token.

-For more detailed instructions and advanced usage, see the Framelink quickstart guide.
+For more detailed information and usage tips, visit the Framelink quickstart guide.

-For a visual demonstration, watch the demo video showing how to build a UI in Cursor with Figma design data.
+You can also watch a demonstration video showing how to build a UI in Cursor with Figma design data at this YouTube link.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json